rockJuwai/ansible_yum_security/README.md

 ## Introduction
-This repo is a ansible_playbook module for deploying
+This repo is an ansible_playbook module for deploying
-yum-cron which do scheduled securtiy update
+"yum-cron" which can do scheduled securtiy update

 ## Environment
 OS: CentOS6.5-x86-64